aymane399/EyeForYou-with-neural-networks/README.md

    See the License for the specific language governing permissions and limitations under the License.

+   ## Launch Program

 Code Material of EyeForYou Project

-Launch Program

 Firt, install opencv using this command